In the guide

 Goods: your obligations

 Consumers are entitled by law to expect that goods they buy conform to the contract.
-This means that the goods you sell should be:
+This means that the goods you sell must be:

 • of satisfactory quality